chinchang/kushagra.dev/_posts/2016-01-31-backgroundcolor-in-currentcolor.markdown

 ### Solution

-One thing that might come to your mind to prevent these issue is `currentColor`.
-Close enough, but just that `currentColor` refers to the `color` property and not `background-color`.
+One thing that might come to your mind to prevent these issues is `currentColor`.
+Close enough, just that `currentColor` refers to the `color` property and not `background-color`.
 Bummer!

-To overcome this limitation I came up with a trick I call `currentColor propagation` :) The trick is basically to propagate `background-color` to `color` property of the arrow and these use `currentColor` for coloring arrows!
+To overcome this limitation I came up with a trick I call `currentColor propagation` :) The trick is basically to propagate `background-color` to `color` property of the arrow and then use `currentColor` for coloring arrows!
 That solves both our issues:

 {% highlight css %}